 If your company has developed an effective and comprehensive Corporate Responsibility and sustainability programme that is credible, results driven, addresses your core business function and reinforces your commitment to operating in an economically, socially and environmentally responsible manner, then your organisation, regardless of size, is eligible to enter this award.

-The award is for the organisation which has developed every aspect of its sustainability initiatives and will be judged primarily on activities undertaken in 2014-16 although projects started before and those ongoing will be taken into account if significant development has been achieved within the 2014-16 time frame.
+The award is for the organisation which has developed every aspect of its sustainability and social impact initiatives and will be judged primarily on activities and progress within an existing programme in 2015-17 although projects started before and those ongoing will be taken into account if significant development has been achieved within the 2015-17 time frame.
 The scope of relevant activities includes innovation, promotion of employee well-being, reduction of carbon footprint, improving the sustainability of processes in the workplace, community engagement, protection of the natural environment, supply chain, partnership, governance and leadership.

 The Judges will be looking for good governance, management and a continuing commitment to sustainability.

 Judges will be looking for evidence of the following points within the supplied application form (weighting percentages in brackets):